pyg-team/pytorch_geometric/README.md

 Whether you are a machine learning researcher or first-time user of machine learning toolkits, here are some reasons to try out PyG for machine learning on graph-structured data.

-* **Easy-to-use and unified API**: All it takes is 10-20 lines of code to get started with training a GNN model (see the next section for a [quick tour](#quick-tour-for-new-users)).
+* **Easy-to-use and unified API**:
+  All it takes is 10-20 lines of code to get started with training a GNN model (see the next section for a [quick tour](#quick-tour-for-new-users)).
   PyG is *PyTorch-on-the-rocks*: It utilizes a tensor-centric API and keeps design principles close to vanilla PyTorch.
+  If you are already familar with PyTorch, utilizing PyG is straightforward.
-* **Comprehensive and well-maintained GNN models**: Most of the state-of-the-art Graph Neural Network architectures have been implemented by library developers or authors of research papers and are ready to be applied.
+* **Comprehensive and well-maintained GNN models**:
+  Most of the state-of-the-art Graph Neural Network architectures have been implemented by library developers or authors of research papers and are ready to be applied.
-* **Great flexibility**: Existing PyG models can easily be extended for conducting your own research with GNNs.
+* **Great flexibility**:
+  Existing PyG models can easily be extended for conducting your own research with GNNs.
   Making modifications to existing models or creating new architectures is simple, thanks to its easy-to-use message passing API, and a variety of operators and utility functions.
-* **Large-scale real-world GNN models**: We focus on the need of GNN applications in challenging real-world scenarios, and support learning on diverse types of graphs, including but not limited to: scalable GNNs for graphs with millions of nodes; dynamic GNNs for node predictions over time; heterogeneous GNNs with multiple node types and edge types.
+* **Large-scale real-world GNN models**:
+  We focus on the need of GNN applications in challenging real-world scenarios, and support learning on diverse types of graphs, including but not limited to: scalable GNNs for graphs with millions of nodes; dynamic GNNs for node predictions over time; heterogeneous GNNs with multiple node types and edge types.

 ## Quick Tour for New Users